gooddata/gooddata-ui-sdk/docs/content/en/latest/learn/web_components/vue.md

 from the Analyze and Dashboards pages respectively.
 At this point you should see an visualization and a dashboard rendering on the screen.

-We set the height of the `gd-insight` to a static value as it's expecting a flex layout and would collapse to a `0` height otherwise.
+We set the height of the `gd-insight-embed` to a static value as it's expecting a flex layout and would collapse to a `0` height otherwise.

 ## Define dashboardId and visualizationId dynamically